The Ultimate Way to Stop Thinking About Someone You Care About

 0

-• That person you’re secretly in love with, but you can’t have because they chose to marry a horrible person
+• you’re secretly in love with, but you can’t have because they chose to marry a horrible person

-I’ll admit – forgetting about someone you care deeply about is extremely difficult.
+I’ll admit – healing a broken heart and forgetting about someone you care deeply about is extremely difficult.
 It’s one of the hardest things to do in life – and the thought of trying to “forget” someone so important to you can make you feel shameful, guilty, or even evil.

 But you know what?
 You should feel even MORE shameful, guilty, or even evil when you DON’T try to forget… because you owe it to your long-term emotional health NOT to dwell on hopeless cases.
 [R]